sakaicontrib/certification/README.md

 # certification

-The master branch is the Sakai 19 version.
+The master branch is the Sakai 20 version.

+19.x branch is for Sakai 19.
 12.x branch is for Sakai 12.
 11.x branch is for Sakai 11.